 Extractions may be required when:

-- teeth are cracked, split, traumatised
+- Teeth are cracked, split, traumatised

-- gum disease
+- Gum disease

+Making the decision to pull and remove teeth can make anyone quake at the knees!
+However, today, tooth extraction is a simple and minimally invasive process that can help relieve intense pain caused by impacted, infected and broken teeth.
 An X-ray will provide detail on the shape of the roots and the state of the tooth, giving us a fairly clear idea of what will be involved in removing it.
-Your dentist will discuss with you what they can see so you understand what to expect.
-The difficulty of an extraction is based on factors such as:
+We will discuss what we can see so you understand what to expect.

 - The condition of the surrounding teeth

 - The angulation of the tooth